niksilver/clockabout/README.md

 look like a curve, but internally that curve is broken into six linear segments and pulses are sent according to that.
 I am assuming that the difference will be inaudible... or at least excusable.

+# Running as a mod

+Once installed, you can enable this as a mod.
+This way, you can run a norns script and send Clockabout MIDI pulses to external devices.
+You can also route those MIDI pulses back into the norns, so that the script responds to the non-linear clock.
+But note that do this you do need an external device - Clockabout sends MIDI pulses out, and cannot control norns' own internal clock.

+See the [documentation on
+installing and enabling mods](https://monome.org/docs/norns/mods/).

+When it is enabled as a mod things are slightly different, as follows...

+The mod attaches itself to any script that starts up.
+It puts its parameters in the usual PARAMETERS > EDIT menu, and they will appear before the script's own parameters.
+So you'll need to scroll down to see those script parameters.

+The mod does not use the Clockabout graphical input.
+Instead, you'll need to adjust the parameters via the PARAMETERS > EDIT menu.

+If you do want to use Clockabout's graphical input then you can also run it as a script.
+Of course, in this case you can't run another norns script.

+As usual in norns, you can save and load a script's parameters via the PARAMETERS > PSET menu.
+If you save a script's parameters with Clockabout enabled as a mod, then you will save Clockabout's parameters, too.
+Then you can load them next time for that script and the Clockabout mod.
+But note that parameters are saved per script; you can't save the mod's parameters alone.
+However, since you can run Clockabout as a script, even with the mod enabled, then you can save the Clockabout script's parameters and load them back when you run the script again.

+If a script runs without and Clockabout parameters being loaded, then Clockabout's clock will not start by default.
+This is different to running Clockabout as script (with or without the mod), when its default is to start its clock as soon as it loads.

+Internally, Clockabout uses two of norns' own metronomes, and there is a limited number of these.
+So it's possible that a script will take all the available metronomes, leaving none for Clockabout.
+If this happens then there will be a warning message in the matron log and Clockabout will stop its clock.
+You can toggle it back on in the usual way.
+Of course, when you do this there may or may not be metronomes available again.

 ## Development and testing